 Before end-users can use Power BI in Business Central, an Azure application administrator will have to give consent to the Power BI service.

 To make the initial connection, open Business Central, and run Get Started with Power BI from the Home page.
 This action will lead you through the consent process, and check your Power BI license.
-When prompted sign in using an Azure admin account.
+When prompted sign in using an Microsoft Entra admin account.
 For more information, see Connect to Power BI - one time only.

 Business Central and Power BI